The joy of the Lord is your strength. —Nehemiah 8:10 (NIV)

 Centuries following David’s reign, Ezra, the priest, stood before what had once been an exiled and abandoned nation, but now a people who had been restored.
 He read the sacred law.
 “Ezra praised the Lord, the great God; and all the people lifted their hands and responded, ‘Amen!
 Amen!’
 Then they bowed down and worshiped the Lord with their faces to the ground” (Nehemiah 8:6, NIV).
 Each Hebrew then wept because of God’s redeeming love in spite of their sin!
 They had been saved from Babylon and destruction.
 “Then Nehemiah the governor, Ezra the priest and scribe, and the Levites who were instructing the people said to them all, ‘this day is sacred to the Lord your God.
 Do not mourn or weep.
 Go and enjoy choice food and sweet drinks, and send some to those who have nothing prepared.
 This day is sacred to our Lord’” (Nehemiah 8:9a, 10a, NIV).

 When we are forgiven, we are not meant to mourn over past sins.
 We are not meant to mourn over circumstances or troubles in life.
 He has restored us!
 “Consider it pure joy, my brothers,” James wrote, “whenever you face trials of many kinds, because you know that the testing of your faith develops perseverance” (James 1:2-3, NIV).
 Trials are meant to produce the purest spiritual joy.
 Not diminish it.
 Strength grows from perseverance.
 Spiritual joy carries you through times of deepest despair and brings God’s strength to a troubled heart.
 Each day is a new day in Christ.
 Get up from your weeping and praise Jesus for saving you and taking care of you.
-Nehemiah reiterated what David had known to be true with the words, “‘Do not grieve, for the joy of the Lord is your strength’” (Nehemiah 8:10b).
+Nehemiah reiterated what David had known to be true—that the joy of the Lord is our strength (Nehemiah 8:10b)!
 Without joy we have no strength, and without God’s strength we have no joy.